inet-framework/inet/showcases/visualizer/canvas/packetdrop/doc/index.rst

 - `%n`: packet name
 - `%c`: packet class
-- `%r`: drop reason
+- `%r`: drop reason number

-Packets can be dropped for the following reasons:
+- `%s`: drop reason string

+Here are some reasons packets can be dropped:

 ..
 For example, packets can be dropped for the following reasons: